Installation#

 Initialize the database:

-$ poetry run flask --app website.app db_init # initializes the databse
+poetry run flask --app website.app db_init # initialize database

-$ poetry run flask --app website.app db stamp head # add alembic_version table to the database and point to the most recent version
+poetry run flask --app website.app db stamp head # create alembic_version table

 Usage#